-What does a Chemical Peel Treat?
+What Does A Chemical Peel Treat?

-What does the Treatment involve?
+What does chemical peel treatment involve?

 Dull Skin and Acne Prone Skin

 There are three levels of chemical peel.
 The mild ones are great for providing a thorough facial-style healthy glow and removing very mild skin issues, such as non-severe acne.
 For wrinkles, enlarged pores, acne scars, melasma and age spots, a medium peel may be more suitable.
 Stronger acids are involved and the area will be more tingly afterwards.
 With all treatments, you will need to adhere to the aftercare advice given.
-This will involve you using sun screen and avoiding pulling on the skin.
+This will involve you using sunscreen and avoiding pulling on the skin.
 It’s best to let it peel away naturally.

 A stronger peel is also possible and this deals specifically with very deep wrinkles and creases, but the procedure is more intense and involves sedation, as well as monitoring.
 Most of these deep peels have been replaced with laser skin therapy, but in order to find out which treatment is going to best correct your individual concerns, it’s important to make that consultation appointment.

 We look forward to meeting you and helping you transform your face by introducing clearer, younger-looking skin.
 Your friends may well comment that you look ‘rested.’
 A major boost to the body confidence is a huge part of the reason why our clients come and see us time and time again.
 Please give us a call to arrange a time to come and meet us.

 Your first step to chemical peels is a consultation here at our skin clinic, serving the Harley Street, Northwood and Elstree areas.
 Of course, if you’ve already undergone treatment, we still advise you to talk with our team – likewise, if you’re interested in Cedars Dermatology, you can visit our contact page for full details.